top of page

 Buzz Active

-If you are looking for a more adventurous Eastbourne holiday then be sure to check out Buzz Active - a non-profit service by East Sussex County Council aiming to provide affordable outdoor activities.
-Their water-sports centre is located just down from Beachside on the seafront and offers courses in sailing, wind-surfing, body-boarding, power-boating and stand-up paddle boarding (SUP).
+If you are looking for things to do that involve a more adventurous Eastbourne holiday, then be sure to check out Buzz Active - a non-profit service by East Sussex County Council, that aims to provide affordable outdoor activities.
+Their water-sports centre is located just down from Beachside on the seafront, and offers courses in sailing, wind-surfing, body-boarding, power-boating and stand-up paddle boarding (SUP).

 12 Minutes Walk from Beachside